 - Army Painter: AP is less pigmented but still perfectly usable with a lower price point; I use them all the time.
 Hard to use with techniques that require a lot of thinning.
 Might require quite a bit of shaking.
 Lower quality, and you can get basic paints as low as 2€ per 17 ml.

 - AK Interactive (the older range) I mean they are decent, but I wouldn't buy these over AKI 3rd Gen, Vallejo or even Army Painter.
 The main thing they have going for them is that they are ultra matte, even more matte than Scale75 Scalecolor.

-- Artist Acrylics like Winsor & Newton Galeria Acrylics, Amsterdam Standard Series, Liquitex Basics, etc. are artist grade paints and are very good, but they are not made for miniatures.
+- Artist Acrylics like Winsor & Newton Galeria Acrylics, Amsterdam Standard Series, Liquitex Basics, etc. are artist grade paints and are excellent, but they are not made for miniatures.
 They are too thick.
 They can also be expensive, especially the professional lines.
-I would not recommend them for beginners although they can be used to achieve a very saturated look if you are into that.
+I would not recommend them for beginners, although they can be used to achieve a very saturated look if you are into that.

 - Craft Acrylics like FolkArt or Apple Barrel don't cover as well as they are less pigmented.
-The pigment grains are too large but the paints are cheap as water.
-Nice for terrain and such where you just slap it in.
+The pigment grains are too large but the paints are economical.
+Nice for terrain and such where you slap it in.
 Most of the other generic acrylic craft paints land in this category.
 Unnecessarily hard to utilize for beginners.

 Range - Scale 75 Instant Colors